 Pretty much any reality show that involves some sort of family member swap.
 The shows will always show families that have weird quirks and the person who is swapping into that family usually finds it disturbing.

 The Winchester-Campbells in Supernatural.
 Hunting, making deals with demons, coming back from the dead...

 LazyTown's Stephanie is the only character in the show who has bright pink hair.
 But according to her uncle, it's a trait that runs in the family.

 Kenny's family in Kenny vs. Spenny are all pure evil.
 At one point the entire clan comes together to fake Kenny's mom's death and hold a fake funeral and going in mourning just to keep Spenny from winning a footrace.

 The Pond family from Doctor Who is smaller than most examples, but has more wackiness than most small planets.
-Poor Rory seems to be the Only Sane Mannote Though you would be too if you had the memories of 2000 years of protecting Amy and nothing really fazed him any more., as his wife spent her childhood biting psychiatrists, his daughter is a self-proclaimed psychopath, and his son-in-law put the "crazy" in Crazy Awesome.
+Poor Rory seems to be the Only Sane Mannote Though you would be too if you had 2000 years of memories of protecting Amy and nothing can scare you any more, as his wife spent her childhood biting psychiatrists, his daughter is a self-proclaimed psychopath, and his son-in-law puts the "crazy" in Crazy Awesome.

-This Trope was the name of the title of an episode of Murder, She Wrote featuring Jessica's British cousin Emma (also played by Angela Lansbury); she's just as much a Doom Magnet (and just as much a sleuth) as her cousin.
+This trope was the name of an episode of Murder, She Wrote featuring Jessica's British cousin Emma (also played by Angela Lansbury); she's just as much a Doom Magnet (and just as much a sleuth) as her cousin.